kevin-li-195/blog/src/posts/2016-08-17-sampling-monad.md

                  else certain (-100)
 ```

-> Note: We'll introduce the Distribution a datatype and associate typeclasses later on.
+> Note: We'll introduce the Distribution a datatype and associated typeclasses later on.

 Which represents the following: